-The participatory mode aims for immediacy and often presents the filmmaker’s point of view.
+The participatory mode aims for immediacy.
+Also, it often presents the filmmaker’s point of view.

 Michael Moore’s documentaries are primarily vehicles for his social commentary.
 A dynamic shooting style that captures ‘man in the street’ interviews as well as ambush grillings of the powerful, staged sequences featuring the director and mostly one-sided narration are trademarks of Moore’s point of view docs, including “Sicko” – slamming the health care system — and “Bowling for Columbine” — lobbying for gun control.

 Also, the investigative work of filmmaker Nick Bloomfield also falls into the participatory mode (“Kurt and Courtney,” 1998; “Tales of the Grim Sleeper,” 2014).
 Bloomfield shoots with a skeletal crew handling audio mixer and boom mic himself.
 He often rolls camera on the way to the next location and gives anticipatory commentary to camera when he’s not conducting gun and run interviews.